For more detail on LUSoM and the courses offered, please download our prospectus.

 Students require a grade 7 or above in Chemistry GCSE or 77 in Double Science GCSE

-Examboard – OCR: Chemistry A Specification
+Examboard – AQA: Chemistry A Specification

 Computer Science